Building Profile: St. Denis Hotel

 In May of 1877, the St. Denis was the site of Alexander Graham Bell’s first public demonstration of the telephone in New York.
 He had already patented the telephone and made public demonstrations of it in Boston, a week prior, but was looking for financial backers.
 He demonstrated this in the hotel’s second-floor “gentlemen’s parlor,” while two hundred invited guests observed.

 Other distinguished individuals who stayed at the St. Denis were General Ulysses S. Grant, P.T.
 Barnum, Mark Twain, Roscoe Conkling, Buffalo Bill and Sarah Bernhardt.

 In 1917, after 64 years of operation, it was announced that the St. Denis would be closing its doors to make way for a loft building.
 The reason for its demise was the surrounding neighborhood’s change in character and the manager’s inability to keep up with modern hotel-keeping ideas.
 In February 1920, the Renwick family finally sold the property, which had been in their family for 250 years, at auction.

 “The changing of the St. Denis Hotel to an office building obliterates one of the oldest hotels in the city…The St. Denis Hotel was the fashionable headquarters half a century ago” said the New York Times.
-The hotel was converted into a modern store and office building and, during renovations, was stripped of its previous decorative front.
+The hotel was converted into a modern store and office building, in which numerous artists including Marcel Duchamp maintained their studios.